 Does taking clonazepam in pregnancy increase the chance of other pregnancy-related problems?

-It is not known if clonazepam can increase the chance of other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-Two prescription record studies suggested that babies exposed to clonazepam during pregnancy might be more likely to be born preterm or with low birth weight.
-Studies based on filled prescriptions/prescription records cannot tell if a person took the medication.
+Two prescription record studies suggested that babies exposed to clonazepam during pregnancy might be more likely to be born preterm (birth before week 37) or with low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Studies based on filled prescription records cannot tell if a person took the medication.
 This makes it hard to know if the study outcomes are related to the medication or other factors.
+An additional study reported that babies exposed to clonazepam during pregnancy were more likely to be born small for gestational age (SGA) among women with and without epilepsy.

 I need to take clonazepam throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 The use of clonazepam during pregnancy can cause temporary symptoms in newborns soon after birth.
 These symptoms are sometimes referred to as withdrawal.
-Some babies exposed to clonazepam at the end of pregnancy might have trouble breathing, poor circulation, and low muscle tone (floppy baby syndrome).
-Some babies might need to spend some time in the neonatal intensive care unit (NICU).
+Some babies exposed to clonazepam at the end of pregnancy may have trouble breathing, cyanosis (blue skin from low oxygen in the blood), poor circulation, and low muscle tone (floppy baby syndrome).
+Some babies may need to spend some time in the neonatal intensive care unit (NICU).
 Not all babies exposed to clonazepam will have these symptoms.
 It is important that your healthcare providers know you are taking clonazepam so that if symptoms occur your baby can get the care that is best for them.

 Does taking clonazepam in pregnancy affect future behavior or learning for the child?